Samsara Inc. (IOT) Laps the Stock Market: Here's Why

-Shares of the company witnessed a loss of 3.66% over the previous month, trailing the performance of the Computer and Technology sector with its gain of 1.06%, and the S&P 500's gain of 0.41%.
+The company's shares have seen a decrease of 8.83% over the last month, not keeping up with the Computer and Technology sector's gain of 2.68% and the S&P 500's gain of 1.08%.

-The upcoming earnings release of Samsara Inc. will be of great interest to investors.
-The company is expected to report EPS of $0.12, up 71.43% from the prior-year quarter.
-At the same time, our most recent consensus estimate is projecting a revenue of $399.44 million, reflecting a 24.06% rise from the equivalent quarter last year.
+The investment community will be paying close attention to the earnings performance of Samsara Inc. in its upcoming release.
+It is anticipated that the company will report an EPS of $0.12, marking a 71.43% rise compared to the same quarter of the previous year.
+Meanwhile, our latest consensus estimate is calling for revenue of $399.44 million, up 24.06% from the prior-year quarter.

-For the full year, the Zacks Consensus Estimates are projecting earnings of $0.47 per share and revenue of $1.57 billion, which would represent changes of +80.77% and +25.97%, respectively, from the prior year.
+For the annual period, the Zacks Consensus Estimates anticipate earnings of $0.47 per share and a revenue of $1.57 billion, signifying shifts of +80.77% and +25.97%, respectively, from the last year.

-Investors should also take note of any recent adjustments to analyst estimates for Samsara Inc. Such recent modifications usually signify the changing landscape of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the business outlook.
+Investors should also take note of any recent adjustments to analyst estimates for Samsara Inc. These revisions typically reflect the latest short-term business trends, which can change frequently.
+Consequently, upward revisions in estimates express analysts' positivity towards the business operations and its ability to generate profits.

 The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Samsara Inc. presently features a Zacks Rank of #3 (Hold).
+Over the past month, there's been no change in the Zacks Consensus EPS estimate.
+Samsara Inc. is currently sporting a Zacks Rank of #2 (Buy).

-With respect to valuation, Samsara Inc. is currently being traded at a Forward P/E ratio of 78.67.
-This indicates a premium in contrast to its industry's Forward P/E of 28.54.
+From a valuation perspective, Samsara Inc. is currently exchanging hands at a Forward P/E ratio of 77.98.
+This signifies a premium in comparison to the average Forward P/E of 29.15 for its industry.

-Meanwhile, IOT's PEG ratio is currently 1.8.
-The PEG ratio is akin to the commonly utilized P/E ratio, but this measure also incorporates the company's anticipated earnings growth rate.
-The average PEG ratio for the Internet - Software industry stood at 2.09 at the close of the market yesterday.
+Investors should also note that IOT has a PEG ratio of 1.79 right now.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+As of the close of trade yesterday, the Internet - Software industry held an average PEG ratio of 1.91.

 The Internet - Software industry is part of the Computer and Technology sector.
-At present, this industry carries a Zacks Industry Rank of 77, placing it within the top 32% of over 250 industries.
+This group has a Zacks Industry Rank of 68, putting it in the top 28% of all 250+ industries.

 Don't forget to use Zacks.com to keep track of all these stock-moving metrics, and others, in the upcoming trading sessions.